nblog/bnbWG/README.md

 #

 # License
-MIT.
+Unlicense.
 Dependencies are under their respective licenses.